oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  * the Issuer-signed JWT is valid, and
  * all Disclosures are valid and correspond to a respective digest value in the Issuer-signed JWT (directly in the payload or recursively included in the contents of other Disclosures).

-The Holder or the Verifier MUST perform the following steps when receiving an SD-JWT to validate the SD-JWT and extract the payload:
+The Holder or the Verifier MUST perform the following checks when receiving an SD-JWT to validate the SD-JWT and extract the payload:

 1. Separate the SD-JWT into the Issuer-signed JWT and the Disclosures (if any).